datadanacreate/HealthMax/README.md

 # HealthMax

 HealthMax is a fictitious market leader in the shampoo industry.
-In this project, I analyzed their data to identify growth opportunities related to Net Revenue Management and came up with actionable insights to grow the business.
+In this project, I analyzed their data to identify growth opportunities related to Net Revenue Management (NRM) and came up with actionable insights to grow the business.

 ## Year Over Year Growth